mmichlin66/mmichlin66.github.io/mimbl/handling-events.md

 This unit describes the Mimbl's event handling mechanism and answers the above questions.

 Note that this unit only discusses handling events of DOM elements created using JSX - usually in the context of a component's `render` method.
-Mimbl of course allows handling events of other objects (e.g. `window` or `document`) using the standard `addEventListener` function; however, this is discussed separately as part of the next unit [Callbacks and this](callbacks-and-this.html).
+Mimbl of course allows handling events of other objects (e.g. `window` or `document`) using the standard `addEventListener` function; however, this is discussed separately as part of the unit [Callbacks and this](callbacks-and-this.html).

 ### Basic Use Case
 Below is a simple code of a component that has a button and a method that should be invoked when the button is clicked: